Meetkumar1/Face-Detection/Smile Detection/readme.md

-# Face, Ear detection along with Smile Detection on live webcam.
+# Face, Ear and Smile Detection on live webcam.

-Using Haar cascade for all.
+Using OpenCV and Haar cascade for all.